FINTLabs/fint-relations/README.md

 ```

 Make sure the `@RequestMapping` method return `ResponseEntity`.
-The `@FintSelfId` is used to identify the main resource the controller is responsible for and it will automatically generate the `_self` link.
+The `@FintSelf` is used to identify the main resource the controller is responsible for and it will automatically generate the `_self` link.
 For example in PersonController this resource is Person.
-The name in `@FintSelfId` is the property that is used to identify this resource (can be a nested property).
+The id in `@FintSelf` is the property that is used to identify this resource (can be a nested property).

-`@FintRelation` is used to connect to other resources.
-In the example above the Person is connected to the Address resource.
+`@FintRelation` is used to connect to other resources, for example Person is connected to the Address resource.
+The value should point to a `public static final String` constant (in the example above it is called "REL_ID_ADDRESS").

 These values are used to find the correct LinkMapper.
 A class can have multiple `@FintRelation` annotations.

 ### 3. Create a `@Component` with the `@FintLinkMapper` annotation.